ibm-cloud-docs/dns-svcs/list-details-access-req.md

 1. Navigate to the **Zones** section of your {{site.data.keyword.dns_short}} instance, then select the **DNS zones** tab.
 1. Click the link in the **Zone name** column of the linked zone you want to view.

-## Listing all access requests using the CLI
+## Listing all access requests from the CLI
 {: #cli-list-access-req}
 {: cli}